BZoennchen/supercollider-book/_build/html/_sources/intro.md

 I eagerly started experimenting with Sonic Pi.
-However, soon after getting to grips with it, I craved more control; I yearned to craft my own synths, a task for which Sonic Pi wasn't particularly suited.
+However, soon after getting to grips with it, I craved more control; I yearned to craft my own synths---a task for which Sonic Pi wasn't particularly suited.
 While Sonic Pi is superb for sequencing your synth and samples, it doesn't offer the same level of flexibility when it comes to creating novel instruments.
 The process involves preparing your synth and samples beforehand, then using Sonic Pi to manipulate them.

 I delved deeper and stumbled upon other intriguing tools like [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/), and of course, [SuperCollider (SC)](https://supercollider.github.io/).
 It's surprising that SuperCollider, despite its maturity and lack of a natural alternative, had not crossed my path earlier.

 When compared with Sonic Pi, SuperCollider presents a more challenging learning curve.
-Its language possesses certain archaic, thus somewhat displeasing, syntax aspects.
+Its language possesses certain archaic thus somewhat displeasing, syntax aspects.
 This makes it less accessible, yet, at the same time, SuperCollider is considerably more extendable and powerful.

 SuperCollider quickly won me over.